niallpaterson/niallpaterson/README.md

 ### 🔭 I’m currently working on:

-- Refactoring my personal projects until they're squeaky clean 🧼,
-- Building an events manager CLI in Node.js,
+- Factory.create: a package to streamline factory function production in JavaScript.
-- Creating an NPM package for counting file lines without relying on readstreams,
+- Count-line: a package for retreiving line counts of large files without relying on readStreams.
 - and more. . .  (check out [this project](https://github.com/users/niallpaterson/projects/5)).

 ### 🌱 I’m always learning, but right now its:

-- How to write beautiful object constructors,
 - How to get the best out of currying,
-- How to cash in on the wonders of prototypal inheritence, and
+- How to cash in on prototypal inheritence, and
 - How to write nuanced, effective unit and integration tests.

 ### 🤯 I’m fascinated by